DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 - **ZeroConfService**: Deals with service resolution and publication part of Bonjour/ZeroConf
 - **ZeroConfServiceBrowser**: Involves with service browsing part of Bonjour/ZeroConf

-Each of these services with their APIs are covered below.
+Each of these services with their APIs is covered below.

 ### - NetworkMonitorService
 Depending on the framework, NetworkMonitorService can be imported in one of the following ways: